Skip to content

 aa = postfilter(aa)

-elif postfilter is None:
+elif postfilter is not False:

-aa = MeanMode.MEDIAN(aa, func.work_clip, bilateral(aa, func.work_clip))
+aa = MeanMode.MEDIAN(aa, ss_clip, bilateral(aa, func.work_clip, **postfilter_args))

 if mask: